 In addition to infringement claims against us, we may become a party to other patent or trademark litigation and other proceedings, including interference proceedings declared by the United States Patent and Trademark Office, or USPTO, proceedings before the USPTO's Trademark Trial and Appeal Board and opposition proceedings in the European Patent Office, regarding intellectual property rights with respect to promotional products purchased from third-party vendors or our ULTA branded products and technology.
 Some of our competitors may be able to sustain the costs of such litigation or proceedings better than us because of their substantially greater financial resources.
-Uncertainties resulting from the initiation and continuation of intellectual property litigation or other proceedings could impair our ability to compete in the marketplace.
-Intellectual property litigation and other proceedings may also absorb significant management time and resources, which could have a material adverse effect on our business, financial condition and results of operations.
+Uncertainties resulting from the initiation and continuation of intellectual property litigation or other proceedings may also absorb significant management time and resources, which could have a material adverse effect on our business, financial condition and results of operations.